hiefts/Tea-Ceremony-Wiki/00 Meta/Index.md

 *Disclaimer: As the author practices tea in the [[Urasenke]] tradition, this wiki is likely biased in favor of Urasenke.
 Procedures, rules and terms described in this wiki can be assumed to apply exclusively to Urasenke unless specified otherwise.*
 %%
-- [ ] add recently changed entries page?
+- [ ] recently changed entries page・追加?
 %%

 ## [[Temae]]